aws-amplify/amplify-cli/packages/amplify-e2e-tests/Readme.md

 ```

 ## Writing a new integration test
 E2E tests internally use [nexpect](https://www.npmjs.com/package/nexpect) to run the CLI.
 There are helper methods that helps you to set up and delete project.
+The recommended pattern is to create a helper method that creates a resources as a helper method so these method could be used in other tests.
+For instance, `initProjectWithProfile` is a helper method that is used in `init` tests and also used in all the other tests to initalize a new project.
+The tests should have all the assertions to make sure the resource created by the helper method is setup correctly.
+We recommend using `aws-sdk` to make assert the resource configuration.

 ```typescript
 require('../src/aws-matchers/'); // custom matcher for assertion